Read this! You could get hurt!

 I will keep the device clean.
 I understand the recommended regimen is daily washing with a soft toothbrush and soap followed by thorough rinsing, blowing out any holes, and patting dry.
 The pusher should stay attached to the steel tube if the pusher is carried into the shower.
 I won’t take the squeeze bulb, hose, valve, collet, collar, or set screw into the shower.

 I understand that the TLC Air has unforgiving metal parts.
 Tugging handles and tubes are set into the main Tugger body and tested to resist a pull of 20 pounds, and even though I expect to use only about one pound or less, if the handle got twisted or torqued and it ripped out, its anchor piece could damage my penile skin.
 The end of the steel tube could hurt my leg if I’m not careful.
 The threaded bottom of the tube is pointed right at my glans when in use.
 (I’ll use only fingers, and never use tools to tighten the tube.)
 I will inspect any Pusher and tube regularly and request a replacement if anything looks strange, for example if it appears the flat metal plate molded into the Pusher is tearing the silicone.
 Even the tugging straps could hurt me, for example if I have a strap stretched and it suddenly slips the clip could strike my eye.

 Even if I do everything perfectly, unforeseen events like slips and falls could put me in special danger while tugging.
-Also, I won’t leave the small parts of this device laying about where pets or toddlers could swallow them.
+Also, I won’t leave the small parts of this device laying about where toddlers and pets could swallow them.
 I realize that the device coming off me while in public could cause me embarrassment and perhaps even disqualify me from certain professions.
 I will take steps to avoid this, but it is a risk I willingly assume.